tls-123321/Event-Manager/README.md

 - Users need to create account to be able to create bookings.
 - After creating booking codes are automatically generated and stored then displayed on user's profile page alongside event's name and status.
 - For booking management you can write code on events page in the field of desired event.
+- You can navigate through pages by navbar

 ## Prerequisites